Even more businesses popping up along McKnight Road

 In June, there were 1,793 businesses paying mercantile and/or business privilege taxes in Ross, compared with 1,467 in 2011, according to the North Hills School District, which collects the taxes.

-The redevelopment of Northway Mall, now known as the Block at Northway, at the corner of Babcock Boulevard and McKnight Road, bodes well for other commercial enterprises in the area, Rickert said.
+The redevelopment of Northway Mall, now known as The Block Northway, at the corner of Babcock Boulevard and McKnight Road, bodes well for other commercial enterprises in the area, Rickert said.
 Akron, Ohio-based LRC Realty's $85 million investment in the formerly desolate mall has pulled in new tenants, such as The Container Store, J. Crew Mercantile, Nordstrom Rack and Saks Off Fifth.

 It also pulled an existing Ross business, Ulta, a national makeup retailer that relocated to the Block in May after spending 10 years in the North Hills Village shopping center.